ncss-tech/soilReports/README.md

 ## Personal Library Work-Around (probably NRCS-specific)
 If your `$HOME` directory points to a network share (e.g. "H:") then you will need to redirect package installation to a local disk.
 This is accomplished by installing a `.Rprofile` file in your `$HOME` directory.

 If you have no `.Rprofile` file, then the following will add one.
+Note the library paths listed before and after running.
 ```r
 source('https://raw.githubusercontent.com/ncss-tech/soilReports/master/R/installRprofile.R')
 installRprofile()
 ```

 ## Installation
 There is no version of `soilReports` on CRAN, for now install from GitHub.
-You will also need the `devtools` package.
 ```r
 # need devtools to install packages from GitHub
 install.packages('devtools', dep=TRUE)